Caidao

-A Chinese chef's knife — sometimes referred to as a Càidāo (菜刀, lit. "vegetable knife"), is a Chinese, rectangular-bladed, all-purpose chef's knife used to prepare a variety of meats, fish and vegetables.
+A Chinese chef's knife, sometimes referred to as a Càidāo (菜刀, lit. "vegetable knife"), is a Chinese, rectangular-bladed, all-purpose chef's knife used to prepare a variety of meats, fish and vegetables.
 The popularity of this style of knife has spread with the associated cuisines.
-They resemble Western cleavers in appearance, but most Chinese chef's knives are relatively thin-bladed and designed for slicing, finely chopping and mincing vegetables, fish and boneless meats.
+They resemble Western cleavers in appearance, but most Chinese chef's knives are relatively thin-bladed and designed for slicing, finely chopping and mincing vegetables, fish and boneless meats; while also being used to flatten garlic bulbs or ginger and serving as a scraper to carry prepared ingredients to the bowls or the wok.

+The Chinese chef's knife is frequently incorrectly referred to as a "cleaver", due its similar rectangular shape.
 The heavier gǔdāo (骨刀, lit. "bone knife") are produced and are used much like Western-type meat cleavers to prepare large sides of beef, pork and other boned meats.
 However, Chinese-style knives of this mass are not common in the West.

-The Chinese chef's knife is frequently incorrectly referred to as a "cleaver", due its similar rectangular shape.
-However, Chinese chef's knives are much thinner in cross-section and are intended more as general-purpose kitchen knives, and mostly used to slice boneless meats, chop, slice, dice, or mince vegetables, and to flatten garlic bulbs or ginger; while also serving as a scraper to carry prepared ingredients to the bowls or the wok.